Tidally Delayed Spin-Down of Very Low Mass Stars: Results

 \subsection{Description of systems studied}

-To study M dwarf-BD and K dwarf-Jupiter mass companion systems we numerically solve the generalized system of equations (\ref{eq:lxbr}), (\ref{eq:bfi}), (\ref{eq:lxmdot1}) or (\ref{eq:lxmdot2}), (\ref{eq:ua}), (\ref{eq: adot_tilda }) and (\ref{eq: omegadot unified}) derived in section \ref{sec:methods}, which describes the stellar spin evolution when spin-down due to magnetic braking is coupled to tides.
+To study M dwarf-BD and K dwarf-Jupiter mass companion systems we numerically solve the generalized system of equations (\ref{eq:lxbr}), (\ref{eq:bfi}), (\ref{eq:lxmdot2}), (\ref{eq:ua}), (\ref{eq: adot_tilda }) and (\ref{eq: omegadot unified}) derived in section \ref{sec:methods}, which describe the stellar spin evolution when spin-down due to magnetic braking is coupled to tides for regime II.
 To distinguish between fully and partially convective cases, we vary stellar mass and take different values for certain fixed model parameters, while solving the same set of equations.
-We assume no significant difference in the dynamo mechanisms operating in fully versus partially convective stars, as current observations provide no strong evidence for such a distinction.
-In particular, the relationship between X-ray luminosity and Rossby number shows a similar trend for both cases \citep{Wright2018}, suggesting comparable magnetic activity.
-Any dynamo-related differences are beyond the present scope.
+A number of previous works indirectly infer that there may be difference in dynamo mechanisms between fully and partially convective stars \citep{Vidotto2014,See2015,Folsom2018}.
+Here we assume that dynamo-related differences may be higher-order corrections to the present effects.
+Incorporating this into our calculations is beyond the present scope.
 For all investigations below, we compare cases with both magnetic braking and tides to cases with just magnetic braking.
 For the latter, we solve equation (\ref{eq:omegadot wind}) instead of equations (\ref{eq: adot_tilda }) and (\ref{eq: omegadot unified}).
-Our model parameters are given in section \ref{subsec:model par} and the initial system properties for each case are given in Table \ref{tab1}.
+Our model parameters are given in Table \ref{tabparameters} and the initial system properties for each case are given in Table \ref{tab1}.
 Using these values, we vary the companion mass and fix the initial value of the orbital separation, or vice versa.
 We define the initial orbital separation $a_{\rm i}$ as a fraction $p_{\rm f}$ of the corotation radius $ a_{\rm i} =p_{\rm f} R_{\rm co}$, where the corotation radius is given by $ R_{\rm co}=(G(M_\star+m)/\Omega^2_\star)^{1/3}$.